 '''

-]

-After Oauth authentication, user will be added into the SQLite database

-automatically, if set to True.

-Set it to False, if user should not be added automatically,

-in this case Admin has to add the user manually in the SQLite database.

-OAUTH2_AUTO_CREATE_USER = True

-Webserver Configuration

-WEBSERVER_AUTO_CREATE_USER = True

-REMOTE_USER variable will be used to check the environment variable
+REMOTE USER variable will be used to check the environment variable

 is set or not first, if not available,

 request header will be checked for the same.

 Possible values: REMOTE_USER, HTTP_X_FORWARDED_USER, X-Forwarded-User

-WEBSERVER REMOTE USER = 'REMOTE USER'
+WEBSERVER_REMOTE_USER = 'REMOTE_USER'

 Two-factor Authentication Configuration

-Set it to True. to enable the two-factor authentication
+Set it to True, to enable the two-factor authentication

-MFA_ENABLED = True
+MFA ENABLED = True

 Set it to True, to ask the users to register forcefully for the

 two-authentication methods on logged-in.

 MFA_FORCE_REGISTRATION = False

 pgAdmin supports Two-factor authentication by either sending an one-time code

 to an email, or using the TOTP based application like Google Authenticator.

 MFA_SUPPORTED_METHODS = ["email", "authenticator"]

 NOTE: Please set the 'Mail server settings' to use 'email' as two-factor

 authentication method.

 Subject for the email verification code

 Default: <APP_NAME> - Verification Code

 e.g. pgAdmin 4 - Verification Code

 MFA_EMAIL_SUBJECT = None

 PSQL tool settings

 This will enable PSQL tool in pgAdmin when running in server mode.

 PSQL is always enabled in Desktop mode, however in server mode it is

 disabled by default because users can run arbitrary commands on the

 server through it.

+ENABLE\PSQL = False

+ENABLE_BINARY_PATH_BROWSING setting is used to enable the browse button

+while selecting binary path for the database server in server mode.

+In Desktop mode it is always enabled and setting is of no use.

+ENABLE BINARY PATH BROWSING = False

+AUTO_DISCOVER_SERVERS setting is used to enable the pgAdmin to discover the

+database server automatically on the local machine.

+When it is set to False, pgAdmin will not discover servers installed on

+the local machine.

 '''